 Wells Fargo actively manages capital through a comprehensive process for assessing its overall capital adequacy.
 Our Capital Management Committee (CMC) and Corporate Asset/Liability Committee (Corporate ALCO), each overseen by the Finance Committee of our Board, provide oversight of our capital management framework.
 CMC recommends our capital objectives and strategic actions to the Finance Committee for approval, establishes our capital targets and triggers, and sets the capital policy.
-ALCO reviews the actual and forecasted capital levels every month, and together with CMC, monitors capital against regulatory requirements and internal triggers for signs of stress.
-CMC and ALCO review the Company's capital management performance against objectives to ensure alignment with the expectations and quidance offered by regulatory agencies and our Board.
+Corporate ALCO reviews the actual and forecasted capital levels every month, and together with CMC, monitors capital against regulatory requirements and internal triggers for signs of stress, CMC and Corporate ALCO review the Company's capital management performance against objectives to ensure alignment with the expectations and quidance offered by regulatory agencies and our Board.
 The Company's annual capital plan serves as our primary planning tool to establish and test our capital strategy relative to our capital policy and provides a comprehensive discussion of our capital targets.
-Throughout the year, progress against our capital plan is monitored and reported to executive management, CMC, ALCO, and our Board.
+Throughout the year, progress against our capital plan is monitored and reported to executive management, CMC, Corporate ALCO, and our Board.
 Our capital plan incorporates baseline forecasts as well as forecasts under stress, in order to assess our capital position under multiple economic conditions.
-Our Board's Risk Committee, Finance Committee, and Credit Committee1 meet regularly throughout the year to establish the risk appetite, and the Finance Committee and Credit Committee review the results of stress testing in order to evaluate and oversee the management of the Company's projected capital adequacy.
-For information on the terms and conditions of our regulatory capital instruments, refer to Note 18 (Preferred Stock) and Note 19 (Common Stock and Stock Plans) to Financial Statements in our 2020 Form 10-K. For a discussion on our risk management framework, see the "Risk Management" section in Management's Discussion and Analysis to our 2020 Form 10-K.
+Our Board's Risk Committee and Finance Committee meet regularly throughout the year to establish the Company's risk appetite, and the Finance Committee and Credit Subcommittee of the Risk Committee review the results of stress testing in order to evaluate and oversee the management of the Company's projected capital adequacy.
+For information on the terms and conditions of our regulatory capital instruments, refer to Note 18 (Preferred Stock) and Note 19 (Common Stock and Stock Plans) to Financial Statements in our 2021 Form 10-K. For a discussion on our risk management framework, see the "Risk Management" section in Management's Discussion and Analysis to our 2021 Form 10-K.